PKU-Baichuan-MLSystemLab/.github/profile/README.md

-##  PKU-Baichuan-MLSystemLab
+#  PKU-Baichuan-MLSystemLab
 Welcome to the GitHub repository of the Peking University ML System Lab - Baichuan Inc. Joint Laboratory.

-Our research primarily focuses on Data-Centric Machine Learning (DCML), Large Language Models (LLMs), and Machine Learning Systems (ML Systems).
+We are dedicated to advancing research in Data-Centric Machine Learning (DCML), Large Language Models (LLMs), and Machine Learning Systems (ML Systems).

+Our goal is to develop effective and efficient data preparation systems and algorithms that support and enhance the performance of machine learning models.

+## Newly Released Papers and Code

 🔥 2024/08/07  PAS: Data-Efficient Plug-and-Play Prompt Augmentation System  [🌴 Repo](https://github.com/PKU-Baichuan-MLSystemLab/PAS) [🌲 arXiv](https://arxiv.org/abs/2407.06027)
 🔥 2024/08/02  CFBench: A Comprehensive Constraints-Following Benchmark for LLMs [🌴 Repo](https://github.com/PKU-Baichuan-MLSystemLab/CFBench) [🌲 arXiv](https://arxiv.org/abs/2408.01122)